Resize Images

 The method scale()

-resizes the image and maintains the aspect ratio.
+resizes the image while maintaining the original aspect ratio.
 While

 scaleDown()